-Social Media for DoctorsThat Finally Gets You the Patients You Want takes the mystery out of social media and walks you through how to:
+Social Media for Attorneys That Finally Gets You the Cases You Want takes the mystery out of social media and walks you through how to:

-- · Develop a social media strategy that actually works - Create dynamic accounts with the major social media sites such as Facebook, Twitter, LinkedIn, YouTube and Google+ - · Determine how much time to allocate to social media - Use social media to get more patients!
+- Develop a social media strategy that actually works - Create dynamic accounts with the major social media sites such as Facebook, Twitter, LinkedIn, YouTube and Google+ - Determine how much time to allocate to social media - Use social media to get more cases!

-Social Media for Doctors That Finally Gets You the Patients You Want will act as your guide as you develop a powerful social media marketing campaign.
+Social Media for Attorneys That Finally Gets You the Cases You Want will act as your guide as you develop a powerful social media marketing campaign.